pijiongmares/logseq/pages/Agile.md

 			- Bits of features
 			- Product owner and scrum master are the ones to determine the backlogs
 		- #### User Stories
-- a single product backlog is called a user story
+			- A single product backlog is called a user story
-### sprint planning
+		- #### Sprint Planning
-- product owner explains how is the end goal
+			- Product owner explains how is the end goal
-### sprint backlog
+		- #### Sprint Backlog
-- prioritized user stories. what to work on first
+			- Prioritized user stories. what to work on first
-### daily scrum
+		- #### Daily Scrum
-- daily meeting
+			- Daily meeting
-### sprint review
+		- #### Sprint Review
-- end of the user story. each and every user story usually ends in 2 weeks
+			- End of the user story. each and every user story usually ends in 2 weeks
 ### sprint retrospective
 ## eXtreme programming
 ## LEAN